Based on a marriage record Andrew was most likely born in or near Forgan, Fife, Scotland somewhere around 1685 to 1690.

 Fife is a peninsula in eastern Scotland bordered on the north by the Firth of Tay, on the east by the North Sea and the Firth of Forth to the south.
 The route to the west is partially blocked by the mass of the Ochil Hills.
 Almost all road traffic into and out of Fife has to pass over one of three bridges, south on the Forth Road Bridge, west on the Kincardine Bridge or north-east via the Tay Road Bridge, the exception being traffic headed north on the M90.

 There are extinct volcanic features, such as the Lomond Hills which rise above rolling farmland, and Largo Law, a volcanic plug in the east.
-At 522 metres (1,713 ft), the West Lomond is the highest point in Fife.
+At 522 metres (1,713 ft), the West Lomond is the highest point in Fife .
 The coast has fine but small harbours, from the industrial docks in Burntisland and Rosyth to the fishing villages of the East Neuk such as Anstruther and Pittenweem.
 The large area of flat land to the north of the Lomond Hills, through which the River Eden flows, is known as the Howe of Fife.

-The east corner of Fife, generally that east of a line between Leven and St Andrews is recognised throughout Scotland as the "East Neuk" (or corner) of Fife, small settlements around sheltered harbours, with distinctive vernacular "Dutch" or craw (crow) stepped gabled and stone-built architecture – an area much sought after as second homes of the Edinburgh professional classes since the Forth Road Bridge was built.
+Looking across the farmland of North East Fife to the distant Lomond HillsNorth of the Lomond Hills can be found villages and small towns in a primarily agricultural landscape.
+The areas in the south and west of Fife , including the towns of Dunfermline , Glenrothes, Kirkcaldy and the Levenmouth region are lightly industrial and more densely populated.
+The only area which could claim to be heavily industrial is Rosyth, around the naval dockyard.The east corner of Fife, generally that east of a line between Leven and St Andrews is recognised throughout Scotland as the "East Neuk" (or corner) of Fife, small settlements around sheltered harbours, with distinctive vernacular "Dutch" or craw (crow) stepped gabled and stone-built architecture – an area much sought after as second homes of the Edinburgh professional classes since the Forth Road Bridge was built.
 The fishing industry on which the East Neuk settlements were built has declined in recent years with the main fishing fleet now operating from Pittenweem and the harbour in Anstruther being used as a marina for pleasure craft.

 Towns and villages